4src/ragworm/README.md

 # Ragworm

-The AI with the smallest brain
+The AI with the smallest brain.